Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 * If the Duet is not showing up on the Pi when doing a lsusb it may be a power supply issue.
 Try powering the Duet and SBC separately and see if the problem is resolved.
 * Use of Pi cases that extend the GPIO pins or use the pins for external buttons or powering PWM fans will not work with the Duet.

+### "Warning: Lost connection to Duet (Timeout while waiting for transfer ready pin)" error

+This error, reported in the DWC console, is usually caused by:
+* Other wires running too close to the ribbon cable, creating interference.
+Heater and motor wires can be particularly noisy, route them as far away as possible.
+* Ribbon cable too long, damaged or poorly connected.
+Check installation of ribbon cable.

 ### Duet 3/SBC not on the network (http://duet3.local does not work)